Director Matthew D. Weldon

 Annual Budget:

-Total Personnel: 436
+Total Personnel: 402

 The Rhode Island Department of Labor and Training (DLT) offers a wide array of employment and training services to both the general public and to individuals with unusual barriers to employment.
 DLT is ready to assist any job seeker, whether the goal is a first job, a better job, or a career change.
-Rhode Island’s work force is protected through the enforcement of labor laws, prevailing wage rates, and work place health and safety standards.
+Rhode Island’s work force is protected through the enforcement of labor laws, prevailing wage rates, and workplace health and safety standards.
 DLT is dedicated to the growth and competitiveness of Rhode Island industry, administering a variety of training grants, tax credits, and apprenticeship programs to help employers.
 Economic indicators and labor market information are available for long-range planning.
 The Agency engages in active outreach, helping large and small employers retain their best workers or retrain their existing work force.
 At no cost to the employer, DLT will also screen job applicants, post job vacancies, and help businesses institute cost-sharing programs that can avert layoffs.